cepthomas/Nebulua/docs/definitions.md

 - Each sequence is typically 8 beats.
 Each section is typically 4 sequences -> 32 beats.
 A 4 minute song at 80bpm is 320 beats -> 10 sections -> 40 sequences.
 If each sequence has an average of 8 notes for a total
   of 320 notes per instrument.
 A "typical" song with 6 instruments would then have about 4000 on/off events.
-- To make the script translation between bar-beat-sub and ticks, see the [BarTime](#bartime) class below.

 ## Standard Note Syntax